Things To Do

 :

-Start your day with a visit to the Lowell National Historical Park, where you can learn about the city's textile history.
-Take a guided tour of the Boott Cotton Mills Museum.
+Start your day with a visit to the Lowell National Historical Park, where you can explore the rich industrial history of this vibrant city.
+Take a guided tour to learn about the revolutionary textile mills that once thrived here.
+Enjoy a leisurely breakfast at a local café, fueling up for the day ahead.

 afternoon